maziac/binary-file-viewer/design/overall.md

 - the vscode extension code itself
 - the webview

-The extension is responsible for reading the customer parser files, watch for changes.
+The extension is responsible for reading the customer parser files, watching for changes.
 When a file should be shown a new webView is opened.
 The right parser file is selected and the parser file's content is sent to the webView.